mzxio/red/transcription/the story/book two/Nobody noticed when the world ended.md

 Collapse.
 Crossing into the other domain.
 Folding other universes into one domain.

-“Sometimes I can’t see it.”

-”Sometimes I can’t forget.”
+“Sometimes I can’t see it.
+Sometimes I can’t forget.”